antonarbus/q/client/README.md

 https://feature-sliced.design/docs/reference/layers

 ## Slices
-  A *layer* can be divided into business oriented *slices* to keep related code together (e.g. post,add-user-to-friends, news-feed...)
+  A *layer* can be divided into business oriented *slices* to keep related code together (e.g. post, add-user-to-friends, news-feed...)

   1. `Shared` and `App` *layers* never have *slices* (they do not have business logic inside).
   2. ❗️*Slices* cannot use other *slices* on the same *layer*.